 The Company has approved a Responsible Investing Policy, which mandates the inclusion of ESG factors into our investment decisions, starting with the due diligence of a potential investment through to the ultimate exit process.
-Management is in the process of implementing this policy throughout our investment portfolio.
+Management is in the process of implementing this policy throughout our investment portfolio, with 86.4% of the FMV of investments adhering to the policy as at December 31, 2023.
 As part of the Responsible Investment Policy, during the initial due diligence phase, we utilize both internal and third-party research to identify material ESG risks and opportunities relevant to the potential investment.
 We perform deeper due diligence if required.